| Chris Brouwer |

 Before this chapter, Chris spent twenty-five years in digital and creative work as a business owner and agency leader.
 He served as a Baptist minister earlier in his life, and writes, speaks, and coaches today on meaning, masculinity, fatherhood, and the inner life of leadership.

-He lives with his wife Tess and their four children.
+He lives with his wife Tess their son and his three children.